Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Auxiliary-qubit-free QAOA algorithm based on Hamiltonian evolution

-In this section, we present the auxiliary-qubit-free QAOA for the MDS problem.
-We begin by reformulating the integer programming model of the MDS problem, from which we construct the corresponding objective Hamiltonian.
-Based on this Hamiltonian and the standard mixing Hamiltonian, we design a PQC to implement their unitary evolution.
-Finally, we summarize the algorithm in pseudocode form.
+In this section, we introduce an Auxiliary-Qubit-Free QAOA algorithm based on Hamiltonian evolution (AQFH-QAOA) for solving the MDS problem.
+We first reformulate the integer programming model of the MDS problem, then construct the corresponding objective Hamiltonian.
+Using this objective Hamiltonian and the standard mixing Hamiltonian, we design a Parameterized Quantum Circuit (PQC) that implements the corresponding unitary evolutions.
+Finally, we summarize the overall algorithm procedure using pseudocode and analyze the gate complexity of the proposed algorithm.